obonaventure/cnp3/book-2nd/protocols/bgp.rst

 Fortunately, there are some operational guidelines [GR2001]_ [GGR2001]_ that can guarantee BGP convergence in the global Internet.
 To ensure that BGP will converge, these guidelines consider that there are two types of peering relationships : `customer->provider` and `shared-cost`.
 In this case, BGP convergence is guaranteed provided that the following conditions are fulfilled :

  #.
-The topology composed of all the directed `customer->provider` peering links is an acyclic graph
+The topology composed of all the directed `customer->provider` peering links is an acyclic graph.
  #.
 An AS always prefers a route received from a `customer` over a route received from a `shared-cost` peer or a `provider`.